JuliaInterop/Mathematica.jl/README.md

 # Mathematica.jl

+The `Mathematica.jl` package provides an interface for using [Wolfram Mathematica™](http://www.wolfram.com/mathematica/) from the [Julia language](http://julialang.org).
+You cannot use `Mathematica.jl` without having purchased and installed a copy of Mathematica™ from [Wolfram Research](http://www.wolfram.com/).
+This package is available free of charge and in no way replaces or alters any functionality of Wolfram's Mathematica product.

-is a no-hassle Julia interface to Mathematica.
+The package provides is a no-hassle Julia interface to Mathematica.
 It aims to follow Julia's philosophy of combining high-level expressiveness without sacrificing low-level optimisation.

 ```julia
 Pkg.clone("Mathematica") # Note "clone" not "add"